apache/lucene-solr/lucene/MIGRATE.md

 # Apache Lucene Migration Guide

+## Packages in misc module are renamed (LUCENE-9600)

+Following package names in misc module are renamed.

+- o.a.l.document is renamed to o.a.l.misc.document
+- o.a.l.index is renamed to o.a.l.misc.index
+- o.a.l.search is renamed to o.a.l.misc.search
+- o.a.l.store is renamed to o.a.l.misc.store
+- o.a.l.util is renamed to o.a.l.misc.util

+Also, o.a.l.document.InetAddressPoint and o.a.l.document.InetAddressRange are moved to core module.

 ## Packages in sandbox module are renamed (LUCENE-9319)

 Following package names in sandbox module are renamed.